-People today live in fear.
-The late advice columnist, Ann Landers, received 10,000 letters a month, mostly from people with problems - and she said that by far the number one problem people faced was fear.
+People today live in the midst of all sorts of fear.
+The late advice columnist, Ann Landers, would receive 10,000 letters a month from her readers - mostly from people with problems - and she said that by far the number one problem people faced... was fear.